 The forest is an exciting adventure

 At Forest Holidays, we are in a privileged position to help to contribute to a happier and healthier society.
 For us, the forest is an exciting adventure that we want to share with people.
-True to our purpose, our holidays are immersed in nature, our Forest Rangers help guests to understand and appreciate the life of the forest, and our unpackaged offer gives people the time and space to renew their connections with each other.
+True to our purpose, our holidays are immersed in nature, our team help guests to understand and appreciate the life of the forest, and our unpackaged offer gives people the time and space to renew their connections with each other.

 Immersed in nature

 Forest Holidays is also leading the way in the UK as the only holiday company with team members who have had extensive training in the ancient Japanese art of shinrin-yoku, or Forest Bathing.
 Forest Bathing draws on the therapeutic powers of nature and connects people with the natural environment.
 Our qualified Forest Therapy guides take guests on a truly immersive experience which can boost the immune system, lower stress and give a profound sense of calm.
 Listening to the findings of the conference we were heartened to see these experiences now being studied further and aim to bring the findings to our offering.

 A human need

 One of the conferences keynote speakers, Dame Fiona Reynolds, a former director general of the National Trust, spoke passionately about the 'Fight for Beauty' and explained eloquently how across history people have recognised instinctively the benefits of Nature Connectedness.
 Speaking of her hero, Octavia Hill, one of the early founders of the National Trust, she highlighted the enduring significance of her words which date back to the 1880s.